-- as cladding material for various coins
+- Cladding material for various coins.

-- as soldering tag for batteries and accumulators
+- Soldering tag for batteries and accumulators.

-- as pole piece for batteries
+- Pole piece for batteries.

-- as electrolytic anodes for the electroplating industry
+- Electrolytic anodes for the Electroplating Industry.

-- as connection pins for steam irons
+- Connection pins for steam irons.

-- as outside caps for transistors
+- For Outside caps for Transistors.

 NICKEL CHROMIUM ALLOYS

-NiCr-, NiCrFe- and NiMoCr-alloys and their welding fillers are grouped together under the name Chronin or Ferrochronin.
+NiCr-, NiCrFe- and NiMoCr-alloys and their welding fillers are grouped under the name Chronin or Ferrochronin.
 This group of alloys has particularly good corrosion resistance properties.

-The Ferrochronines (NiCrFe-alloys) are corrosion and heat resistant alloys that are mainly used in parts for the construction of furnaces, reactors and chemical apparatus or in the automotive industry.
+The Ferrochronines (NiCrFe-alloys) are corrosion and heat resistant alloys that are mainly used in parts for the construction of furnaces, reactors and chemical apparatus or the automotive industry.

 The Chronins (NiCr- and NiMoCr-alloys) excel with their good resistance to acids; they are commonly used in chemical plant engineering.
-In addition to this, these alloys are used in the manufacture of components for the automotive industry and for plant and marine engineering.
+In addition to this, these alloys are used in the manufacture of components for the automotive industry and plant and marine engineering.

-The welding fillers are mainly processed into strip and cored wire electrodes that are used for submerged arc welding of parts for chemical tanks or reactors.
+The Welding fillers are mainly processed into strip and cored wire electrodes that are used for submerged arc welding of parts for chemical tanks or reactors.

 NICKEL COPPER ALLOYS

-NiCu-alloys and their welding fillers have a Ni-content of 50 – 70 % and are grouped together under the name Silverin.
+NiCu-alloys and their welding fillers have a Ni-content of 50 – 70 % and are grouped under the name Silverin.

 Silverin 404 (NiCu45) is used for electronic parts due to its low magnetic permeability.

 Silverin 500 (NiCu30Al) is age-hardenable thanks to its increased aluminum and titanium content.
 The final hardness ranges from 24 – 44 HRC depending on the material condition before hardening.
-The main field of application of this alloy are Doctor Blades used in the paper manufacturing industry.
+The main field of application of this alloy is Doctor Blades used in the paper manufacturing industry.
 This alloy is also used in shipbuilding.

 IGS-Silverin 418 is a welding filler that is processed into strip electrodes which are used for submerged arc welding of parts for chemical plant engineering and marine engineering.